MarquezProject/marquez/examples/airflow/airflow.md

 # Getting Started with Airflow and OpenLineage+Marquez

-> **Note:** For a modified version of this guide that uses [Astro](https://www.astronomer.io/try-astro/?referral=docs-what-astro-banner) instead of vanilla Airflow, visit the OpenLineage docs site.
+> **Note:** For a modified version of this guide that uses [Astro](https://www.astronomer.io/try-astro/?referral=docs-what-astro-banner) instead of vanilla Airflow, visit see the OpenLineage [docs](https://openlineage.io/docs/guides/airflow-quickstart).

 In this example, we'll walk you through how to enable Airflow DAGs to send lineage metadata to [Marquez](https://marquezproject.ai/) using OpenLineage.